sfxon/betterTime/docs/access-control.md

 ### 2.a) Team Level: Role and ACL

 Different to the *User Level*, on the **Team Level** there might be additional restrictions about *what data can be access* and *the way data can be accessed*.
-This restrictions are about, what rights a team member has in general, and does not affect the Data-Relation.
+These restrictions define, what rights a team member has in general, and does not affect the Data-Relation.

 BetterTime uses **Roles** to accomplish this.
 The relation of a **User** to his **Team** is defined by a **Role**.